 Number of Smith admissions applications received for the class of 2022, a new record

 Average need-based grant for the Class of 2021

 Students receiving federal Pell grants, making Smith a national leader in creating access for low-income and first-generation students

 For students today, one of the biggest barriers to pursuing higher education is the cost.
-Approximately 95 percent of households in this country cannot afford a private college or university education without financial aid.

 Ensuring access to education is Smith’s top priority, and the college remains committed to meeting the demonstrated need of all admitted students.
 This is an expensive endeavor, however, as the college tries to control costs while developing programs for the students of today.

 Smith expended $42 million in financial aid in 2007, while in 2017 this number jumped to more than $69 million.
 More than 65% of students received financial aid in FY’18, with the average need-based grant portion of each aid package at $48,185.
 By expanding our endowment for financial aid, we can provide sustainable funding that will support students from all backgrounds in perpetuity.

 - extend the promise of a Smith education to talented women regardless of financial means;

 - attract an accomplished and diverse group of students;